pikipupiba/FrontOfHouseProductions/memory-bank/progress.md

 - [ ] Mobile responsiveness
 - [✅] Security implementation with RLS
 - [ ] Testing suite
-- [x] CI/CD pipeline
+- [✅] CI/CD pipeline
-- [x] Deployment infrastructure
+- [✅] Deployment infrastructure

 ## Known Issues

-As the project is in the initialization phase, there are only a few implementation-specific issues that have been identified:
+As the project has moved to the foundation phase and begun implementing core pages, we've identified and addressed several implementation issues:

 1. **Module System Compatibility**: Next.js 15+ with files using .mjs extension must use ES Module syntax (export default) rather than CommonJS (module.exports).
 We encountered and resolved this issue with the PostCSS configuration.